JuliaEditorSupport/julia-vim/README.md

 be activated, and a method based on keymap is also available.

-This feature also works in command mode, e.g. when searching the files with the `/` or `?` commands, but the as-you-type mode is not available (the keymap-based version is though, and it also works with some Vim commands like `f` and `t`).
+This feature also works in command mode, e.g. when searching the files with the `/` or `?` commands, but the as-you-type mode is not available (the keymap-based version works though, and it also works with some Vim commands like `f` and `t`).

 By default, this feature is only active when editing Julia files.
 However, it can be also enabled with